kenstir/hemlock-docs/docs/pn-troubleshooting-guide.md

 2. Ensure that the `hemlock-sendmsg` daemon is updated and configured properly.

 ## Additional Notes
-- The `hemlock-sendmsg` daemon has a new feature that allows filtering out patrons who do not have accounts in the app (EmptyToken metric).
+- The `hemlock-sendmsg` daemon filters out requests with an empty `token` parameter, so it does not attempt to send a push notification to a patron that does not use the app.
+The `EmptyToken` metric tracks the number of such requests.
 Refer to the [README](https://github.com/kenstir/hemlock-sendmsg/blob/main/README.md#collecting-metrics) for more details.